Coupled-channels treatment of $^7\mathrm{Be}(p,\gamma)^8\mathrm{B}$ in effective field theory: Results and Analysis

-The results for EFT$_\star$ with explicit $^7\mathrm{Be}^\star$ core contribution in region I are shown in Fig.~\ref{fig:E1CaptureEFTstarNNLO}.
+The results for \EFTstarHead{} in region I are shown in Fig.~\ref{fig:E1CaptureEFTstarNNLO}.
 The curves show the mean values from the posterior distribution of the $S$-factor.
 We use Eq. (\ref{eq:corsssectionStar}), again without the M1 contribution.
-The momentum dependence in this theory is the same as the one above in EFT without explicit $^7\mathrm{Be}^\star$ core up to NLO.
+The momentum dependence in this theory is the same as in \EFTgsHead{} up to NLO.
 At NNLO, initial state strong interactions in the $s$-wave necessitate fitting parameters $a_{22}$, $a_{12}$.
 We also fit $\mathcal Z^{(^3P_2^\star)}$ due to the mixing with the $^3P_2^\star$ channel at this order in the expansion.
 As discussed earlier, initial state $s$-wave strong interactions are small and as a result $a_{22}$, $a_{12}$ are not well constrained by capture data, Table~\ref{table:B8params}.
 However, it also implies that these uncertainties have small effect on the $S$-factor at threshold.
 The scattering length $a_{22}$ is consistent with zero with large errors and the posterior for $a_{12}$ is bi-modal, however, the threshold $S_{17}(0)$ calculated from marginalization over all the fit parameters is normally distributed as shown in the inset in Fig.~\ref{fig:E1CaptureEFTstarNNLO}.

-The EFT I and EFT$_\star$ I fits give very similar results.
-If we compare the evidences for the two fits in region I at NNLO, we get~\cite{Nestle} $\ln[P(\mathrm{EFT}|D,H)/P(\mathrm{EFT_\star}|D,H) ]\approx \num{0.7+-0.3}$ that slightly favors EFT I with 2 parameters over EFT$_\star$ I with 5 parameters.
+The \EFTgsHead{} I and \EFTstarHead{} I fits give very similar results.
+If we compare the evidences for the two fits in region I at NNLO, we get~\cite{Nestle} $\ln[P(\mathrm{EFT}|D,H)/P(\mathrm{EFT_\star}|D,H) ]\approx \num{0.7+-0.3}$ that slightly favors \EFTgsHead{} I with 2 parameters over \EFTstarHead{} I with 5 parameters.
 However, the non-zero evidence is within the expected systematic error when comparing evidence calculations by different NS methods~\cite{Nestle,Brewer:2011,Premarathna:2019tup}.